Event Details

 Learning Objectives

-- Understand different institutional approaches to 9 Month and 12 Month appointments.
+- Understand different institutional approaches to 9-month and 12-month appointments.

 - Discuss and appreciate why we need to certify effort and where the rules come from.